The Mali Dutchie is a hybrid breed of dog that brings together two rather large breeds, the Belgian Malinois and the Dutch Shepherd.

 Mali Dutchie Health and Conditions

-The Mali Dutchie is a healthy breed of dog that actually has very few health concerns for you to stress about.
+The Mali Dutchie is a healthy breed of dog that has very few health concerns for you to stress about.

-In actual fact, there are no major health concerns of note, but there are some minor concerns that you need to pay attention to.
+There are no major health concerns of note, but there are some minor concerns that you need to pay attention to.

 Also, when you buy them as a puppy, always seek confirmation from the breeder about the parents.

-There should be no problem in providing you with evidence that they have received a clean bill of health as that can have an impact on the potential future of your own puppy.
+There should be no problem in providing you with evidence that they have received a clean bill of health as that can have an impact on the potential future of your puppy.

 The health conditions that you need to be aware of in this instance are: